awsdocs/aws-single-sign-on-user-guide/doc_source/howtocreatepermissionset.md

      1. Choose **Next: Details**\.

-     1. Under **Create a custom permission set**, type a name that will identify this permission set in AWS SSO\.
-This name will also appear as an IAM role in the user portal for any users who have access to it\.
+     1. Under **Create a custom permission set**, type a name to identify this permission set in AWS SSO\.
+The name that you specify for this permission set appears in the user portal as an available role\.
+After users sign into the the user portal and access the AWS account, they can choose the role\.

      1. \(Optional\) You can also type a description\.
-This description will only appear in the AWS SSO console and will not be visible to users in the user portal\.
+The description appears in the AWS SSO console only, not the user portal\.

      1. \(Optional\) Specify the value for **Session duration**\.
-This value is used to determine the length of time a user can be logged on before the console logs them out of their session\.
+This value determines the length of time that a user can be logged on before the console logs them out of their session\.
 For more information, see [Set session duration](howtosessionduration.md)\.

      1. \(Optional\) Specify the value for **Relay state**\.
 This value is used in the federation process to redirect users within the account\.
 For more information, see [Set relay state](howtopermrelaystate.md)\.